Conditions for becoming a registered party include:

 - An audited financial statement, including a statement of assets and liabilities, of the political party as of a date no more than 60 days before the date of the application for registration.

 If a Petition for Registration has been submitted, it will be verified by contacting some of the persons who signed the petition to ensure that they are eligible voters and that they did sign the petition.
-The Chief Electoral Officer publishes the notice of registration of a political party in the Manitoba Gazette.
+The Chief Electoral Officer publishes the notice of registration of a political party on the Elections Manitoba website.
 The detailed process for registering a political party with the Chief Electoral Officer is found in sections 4-16 of The Election Financing Act.

 Once an application for registration is approved, notice of the approval as well as a registration number issued by the Chief Electoral Officer will be sent to the political party.
 The registered party must then comply with certain provisions of The Election Financing Act: